AJoanBell/week12_employee_tracker/README.md

 Submit BOTH of the following for review:

-* A walkthrough video demonstrating the functionality of the application.
+* A walkthrough video demonstrating the functionality of the application: https://github.com/AJoanBell/week12_employee_tracker/blob/main/assets/video_walkthrough/employee_tracker_full_functionality.mp4

 * The URL of the GitHub repository, with a unique name and a README describing the project: https://github.com/AJoanBell/week12_employee_tracker